Jamaica Wedding Traditions

 - Evening: “Send-off proper” farewells

-This “old people way” tradition continues in 60% of families.
+This “old people way” tradition continues in many Jamaican families, particularly in rural communities.

 Wedding Cake Distribution